shaosss/DependencyInjectionDemo/README.md

 # DependencyInjectionDemo

-A small demo to show how very simple dpendency injection could be implemented.
+A small demo to show how very simple dependency injection could be implemented.